 Dogs digest foods differently than humans do, and eating the wrong foods can lead dogs to long-term health problems and, in extreme cases, even death.
-As carnivores, dogs have no real need for fruits or vegetables as part of their diet, but an occasional fruit or veggie as a treat is OK.
+As omnivores, dogs have no real need for fruits or vegetables as part of their diet, but giving dog-safe fruit or vegetables to dogs as a treat or snack is OK.
+Fresh dog foods often include vegetables and fruits in diets formulated for dogs because they offer a source of vitamins, minerals, and antioxidants.
 Read on to find out which fruits and vegetables are OK for sharing in moderation and which should be avoided.

 Fruits Dogs Can and Can’t Eat

 Yes, dogs can eat apples.
 Apples are an excellent source of vitamins A and C, as well as fiber for your dog.
 They are low in protein and fat, making them the perfect snack for senior dogs.
 Just be sure to remove the seeds and core first.
 Try them frozen for an icy warm weather snack.
 You can also find it as an ingredient in apple-flavored dog treats.

 No, dogs should avoid avocado.
 While avocado may be a healthy snack for dog owners, it should not be given to dogs.
 The pit, skin, and leaves of avocados contain persin, a toxin that often causes vomiting and diarrhea in dogs.
 The fleshy inside of the avocado fruit doesn’t have as much persin as the rest of the plant, but it still can be too much for dogs to handle.
 Avocado flesh is also high in fat, which can cause gastroinsestinal upset for dogs, or contribute to health conditions like pancreatitis if too much is consumed.
 Your dog can still enjoy the benefits of avocado if you look for dog treats for skin and coat that include avocado in the ingredients.